-• Deliver programmes to raise sustainability awareness and provide staff with opportunities to contribute.

-• Identify an HR lead for sustainability and collaborate to include sustainability in job descriptions and performance reviews.

-• Raise the Trust's sustainability profile locally, regionally and nationally.
+- Continue to deliver individual and team based programmes to raise sustainability awareness and provide staff with opportunities to contribute. - Identify an HR lead for sustainability and collaborate to include sustainability in job descriptions and performance reviews. - Raise the Trust's sustainability profile locally, regionally and nationally.